2022 to 2023 Conservation Funding Guidelines (Last updated: December 17, 2021)

 - Project Manager: Project Manager is optional for any managerial personnel from the affiliated institute to oversee the project progress and s/he may or may not participate in project implementation.

-- Overhead costs and management fees: The Foundation will not pay for administrative or management fees and other indirect costs from universities, research institutes and non-governmental organisations.
+- Taxes, overhead costs and management fees: The Foundation will only allow budget allocation for governmental expense, such as taxes.
+The Foundation will not pay for administrative or management fees and other indirect costs from universities, research institutes and non-governmental organisations.
 A request to waive these fees from the institute or organisation is encouraged to allocate more funding to fieldwork.

 - Receiving and returning foreign funds: PI has the obligation to ensure their affiliated institute has the capacity to receive funding from Hong Kong and refund to Hong Kong.
+The Foundation will only accept methods of direct payments to and from the Principal Investigator’s affiliated Institution’s bank account.
 It is the PI’s responsibility to acquire and complete all documentation to facilitate reception of funds.
 The Foundation will not pay for, nor be responsible for additional documents needed to receive payment.
 Excessive administrative requirements may could affect project application or lead to termination of contract if outside funds cannot be received or returned.
 Institutes that fail to return unspent funding upon request will be blacklisted.

 Receiving and returning foreign funds in China: The Foundation is not a registered NGO in China.
 Since the changes in China NGO laws in 2016, the Foundation has had mixed success in sending funding into China, given the high variability in requirements of local government.
 PIs are strongly encouraged to investigate the local registration process they may need to go through should their application be successful.
 The Foundation cannot promise to provide any documentation that maybe needed during registration or banking.
 The Foundation will also not be responsible for any additional cost associated with such administrative procedures.
 Institutes that fail to return unspent funding upon request will be blacklisted.